Appeals Under the UCMJ

 Deference: there is now a rebuttable presumption the conviction is valid and it’s up to the appellant to prove otherwise.
 This, the court recognizes is a higher standard than previous and puts a significant burden on the appellant.

-Clearaly convinced: the courts no longer take a fresh impartial look to see if they themselves are conviced of guilt beyond reasonabl doubt.
+Clearly convinced: the courts no longer take a fresh impartial look to see if they themselves are convinced of guilt beyond reasonable doubt.

 Against the weight of the evidence: this is a balancing act which favors the Government and augers for even fewer reversals for factual insufficiency.